jmbmartins/Human-Recognition-in-Surveillance-Settings/README.md

 ## Dataset Structure

-I have a called 'face_square' that hols my dataset.
-This folder have various sub-folders inside each one representing:
+I have a folder called 'face_square' that hols my dataset.
+This folder have various sub-folders (with the frame of the corresponding user) inside each one representing:

 <SUBJECT_ID>_<TYPE_VIDEO>_<VIDEO_INDEX>